Southwest Rural Health Research Center

 Chronic Disease Management in Rural Areas: Examination of Medicare and Medicaid Managed Care Programs

-The goal of this project was to advance knowledge of the use of DM to address chronic conditions among rural populations, analyzing information from participating health plans and providers about special challenges and effective strategies in DM initiatives targeting rural populations.
+The goal of this project was to advance knowledge of the use of disease management (DM) to address chronic conditions among rural populations, analyzing information from participating health plans and providers about special challenges and effective strategies in DM initiatives targeting rural populations.

-Topics: Chronic diseases and conditions, Medicaid and S-CHIP, Medicare
+Topics: Chronic diseases and conditions, Medicaid and CHIP, Medicare

 Medicaid Budget Cuts and Long-Term Care Supplement